 Most of us skip breakfast for a little bit of extra sleep or choose unhealthy options like bagels, doughnuts, or high-calorie snacks for sustenance.
-To have stable energy levels through the day, decide to eat an oatmeal breakfast or have whole grain options like whole wheat pancakes, multigrain sandwiches or quinoa.
-These have a high amount of good quality carbohydrates which provide fuel to our brains and muscles, so they work efficiently and make great foods to fight fatigue.
+To have stable energy levels throughout the day, decide to eat an oatmeal breakfast or have whole grain options like whole-wheat pancakes, multigrain sandwiches or quinoa.
+These have a high amount of good quality carbohydrates that provide fuel to our brains and muscles, so they work efficiently and make great foods to fight fatigue.

 Nothing fights fatigue like proteins.
 Beans, tofu, cottage cheese, and sprouts are foods that fight fatigue.
 Most of these are rich in magnesium that helps to restore the energy levels.

 Mushrooms are an unassuming source of energy.
 They are rich in proteins and fibre and replenish essential nutrients like folate and B vitamins like riboflavin, niacin, pantothenic acid, etc. They prevent damage to mitochondria which are the powerhouses of the cells.
 They also combat fatigue by providing support to the adrenal glands.
 They can be eaten as part of salads, in sandwiches or as a snack in themselves.